-- 4.7 Through the new SNC Local Plan the village confines boundary is being reviewed.
-The proposed new boundary (Map A on P16) amends the boundary to take in development to the north east of the village, but not "Little Ashton".
-The village confines used in this NDP is the same as that in the emerging SNC Local Plan Part 2. - Area it has also been decided that the Ashton Neighbourhood Plan will not allocate further sites for housing development.
-In line with the WNJCS new housing development will, for the remainder of the plan period, up to 2029, be managed within the confines of the village shown on the ANDP Draft Policies Map.
-New development will be supported when it is within the defined village confines and meets the more detailed criteria set out in Policy ANDP1 of the Ashton Neighbourhood Plan.
-Outside of the defined village confines new development will only be permitted where it meets the requirements of Policy R1 in the WNJCS, or other exceptions set out within the SNC Part 2 Local Plan. - 4.9 To address the key concerns of villagers Policy ANDP sets out the key criteria against how future development will be assessed.
+- 4.8 Through SNC Part 2 Local Plan the village confines boundary is being reviewed.
+The proposed new boundary (Map A on page 15) amends the boundary to take in development to the north east of the village, but not "Little Ashton".
+The village confines used in this NDP are the same as those defined in the emerging SNC Part 2 Local Plan. - Area it has also been decided that the Ashton Neighbourhood Plan will not allocate further sites for housing development.
+In line with the WNJCS new housing development will, for the remainder of the plan period, up to 2029, be managed within the confines of the village shown on the ANDP Policies Map.
+New development will be supported when it is within the defined village confines and meets the more detailed criteria set out in Policy ANDP1.
+Outside of the defined village confines new development will only be permitted where it meets the requirements of Policy R1 in the WNJCS, or other exceptions set out within the SNC Part 2 Local Plan. - 4.9 To address the key concerns of villagers Policy ANDP! sets out the key criteria against how future development will be assessed.
 These criteria address the issues raised in the Questionnaire concerning size of development, design, and location.

-Map A - Ashton Neighbourhood Development Plan Policies Map (©Crown copyright [and database rights] 2019 on behalf of Ashton Parish Council 0100060736)]
+Map A - Ashton Neighbourhood Development Plan Policies Map (©Crown copyright [and database rights] 2019 OS 100055940 on behalf of Ashton Parish Council 0100060736)]